-This article was originally published in issue 186 of Retro Gamer last year.
-Consider subscribing to this award-winning magazine.
+This article was originally published in issue 186 of Retro Gamer.
+Consider subscribing (opens in new tab) to this award-winning magazine.
 Since this was published before the release of Fallout 76, we've added a few tweaks to the conclusion for ease of reading.

 Considering the fact war never changes, it might be surprising how much the Fallout series has transformed over the past two decades.
 Beginning life as an isometric CRPG bathed in the glow of both tabletop and pen-and-paper role-playing games, as well as its spiritual antecedent Wasteland, the series became a world-beater.

 From visual improvements to all-new quests, weapons, and gear, don't miss our list of the best mods for Fallout 4 (opens in new tab).